Weight: 10.3 oz. (men's medium)

 |Marmot Minimalist||$189||14.9 oz.||Hiking/daily use||2.5L Gore-Tex||Yes||No|

 As we touched on above, the Marmot PreCip is an easy jacket to recommend due to its excellent combination of price and performance.
 As a result, it’s a very popular choice in the rainy Pacific Northwest.
 But it’s certainly not alone—right up there in terms of popularity is Patagonia’s Torrentshell.
 The two jackets have a lot of common: 2.5-layer constructions, similar levels of weather protection, pit zips, and two hand pockets.
 Fit-wise, the Torrentshell isn’t as roomy in the torso as the PreCip, but we have no issues wearing various thicknesses of mid and baselayers under either jacket (for more information, see our Torrentshell review).
 Both can fend off a rainstorm pretty well, but we prefer the PreCip’s larger storm flap over the center zipper (the two-flap design of the Patagonia isn’t held in place with Velcro).
 Further, the PreCip is the better ventilator with its mesh hand pockets providing a nice compliment to the pit zips.
 The clincher for us is price: the Torrentshell costs $29 more, but unless you prefer its fit, we give the clear edge to the PreCip.

 The North Face Venture 2 is another long-time competitor of the PreCip.
 As with the Torrentshell, the jacket is a good option for everyday use, travel, and outdoor activities like hiking and backpacking.
 It weighs about the same as the PreCip and includes features like an adjustable hood, two hand pockets, and pit zips.
 Our issue with the Venture is that it feels cheap.
 Both jackets cost $100, but the PreCip just doesn’t have the same entry-level feel.
 The Venture’s main zipper isn’t as smooth and the bulky fit doesn’t offer as good of mobility.
-And most importantly, we’ve found the Venture wets out faster in a downpour.
+And most importantly, we’ve found the Venture wets out faster in a downpour (see our in-depth Venture 2 review).
 Overall, unless you can get a screaming deal on the Venture 2, we find the PreCip to be the superior $100 jacket.